 Truancy is an unexcused absence from school without the knowledge or consent of the school, or an absence from school where there is an attempt to evade the State Attendance Law.
-A student is considered to be a habitual truant when more than two (2) acts of truancy have been accumulated in a year.
+A student is considered to be a habitual truant after the second separate truancy referral in a school year.
 If a student is a habitual truant, the student's name will be reported to the Bureau of Motor Vehicles in accordance with state law in addition to other penalties set out in this policy.